mdkma/biometrics-exam-questions/README.md

 > There are two comparison methods in pattern recognition, Euclidean distances and Hamming distances, for decision making.
 What difference between these two distances?
 If given two words: "WHILE" and "WHORL", what is their Hamming distance?

+Lec9-35

+Hamming distances are positive integers that represent the number of pieces of data you would have to change to convert one data point into another.

+Euclidean distance is the length of the line segment that connects two coordinates.

+Hamming distance: 3/5.

 ### 7

 > There are three main approaches in biometrics authentication: Statistical, Syntactic and NN.
 For each approach, please give a its dfn and explore a simple application.